QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/gui/jetbrains/rider/index.md

 You can use this dropdown to see the `.csproj` files and other files hidden by the default solution view.

 ![s_to_fs](_images/s_to_fs.png)

+#### Unity Game Engine

+To use Rider as the script editor in Unity, navigate to: <kbd>Edit > Preferences > External tools</kbd>.
+If Rider is not detected, browse it:

+* Search Rider in Windows Search bar
+* Right-click > Shown in explorer
+* Right-click again > Shown in explorer
+* Double-click on the path > copy the path
+* Then in Unity, paste the path
+* And select "rider64"
 </div></div>